srijana225/homework-1/README.md

 ### 22. Non-closing tags

-Which tags don't have a closing pair (e.g. `<br>`)?
+Which tags don't have a closing pair (e.g. `<br>`)? hr meta img param source link area input col embed

 ### 23. Links

 How do you make a link open in a new window?
+When we set target attribute to _blank the link will open in a new window. for example, a href ="https://www.youtube.com/" target = "_blank"youtube!<a/>

 ### 24. IFRAME